<?xml version="1.0" encoding="UTF-8"?>

 <channel>

-<atom:link href="http://www.homewiththekids.com/blog/category/free-fun-fridays/feed/" rel="self" type="application/rss+xml" />
+<atom:link href="https://www.homewiththekids.com/blog/category/free-fun-fridays/feed/" rel="self" type="application/rss+xml" />

 <description>Work at Home in Progress</description>